 Step 3: For Nursing (LPN/LVN to BSN) Applicants

-Applicants interested in the LPN/LVN to BSN Program follow a unique set of procedures to apply for admission and to get started.
+Applicants interested in the LPN/LVN to BSN Track follow a unique set of procedures to apply for admission and to get started.

-For step-by-step instructions, go directly to LPN/LVN to BSN Program.
+For step-by-step instructions, go directly to LPN/LVN to BSN Track.

 Step 4: Verify Program Availability